-There is a period of time where a cheater needs to go through some punishment, but after that, there’s an opportunity for the cheater to step into his or her own power again.
-The men I know that have cheated feel like they can never feel empowered again, so they stay broken and submissive.
+There is a period of time when a cheater needs to go through some punishment, but after that, there’s an opportunity for the cheater to step into their own power again.
+The men I know who have cheated believe they will never feel empowered again, so they stay broken and submissive.
 They don’t feel like men anymore.

-Now, if you’re someone who is rebuilding their relationship with someone who cheated on you, and they’re in this place of sorrow and regret, is this the type of person you’ve always dreamed of being with?
+If you’re someone who is rebuilding their relationship with someone who cheated on you, and they’re in this place of sorrow and regret, is this the type of person you’ve always dreamt of being with?

 Do you want a healthy, loving relationship full of vitality and passion?
 Or, is it better for you to make sure that person stays, for lack of a better word, pathetic?
-Is this your dream relationship?
+Is that your dream partner?

-My friend told me that men who are in this pathetic state need to, and I quote, “grow some balls!”
-Ha ha, well, that’s not untrue.
+My friend told me that men who are in this pathetic state need to, “grow some balls!”
+That’s not necessarily untrue as the implication is that they need to get their power back.
 But it will be a give and take between two people.
-Both of you need to support the growth of each other, not the downfall.
+Both of you need to support each other’s growth, not endless pain and suffering.

 Both of you need to show the other that you are stepping into your power again.
 What that means is that, if you cheated, you are going to prove your love for the one you love, not live in a pathetic place inside yourself.
-You want to step into a powerful place of confidence and vigor, showing your partner that, “Yeah, I messed up bad, and I wish I hadn’t.
+You want to step into a powerful place of confidence and vigor, showing your partner, “Yeah, I messed up bad, and I wish I hadn’t.
 But dammit, I am going to be your rock from this point on.
-I’m there for you when you need me, but this time, I’m also going to be there for me and be a person who is committed to being the best I can for the one I love.”
+I’m there for you when you need me.
+But this time I’m also going to be there for me and be a person who is committed to being the best I can for the one I love.”

-When a former cheater can step into his or her power and be a mentally healthy person, he or she becomes what the other one really needs in order for the relationship to thrive.
+When a former cheater can step into his or her power and be a mentally healthy person, they become what the other one really needs in order for the relationship to thrive.
 If one or both of you are in a pathetic or sorrowful state, that’s no way to rebuild the relationship.

 What’s the perfect answer to all this cheating nonsense?
 What is the best course of action after you cheat on someone, or they cheat on you?
 What do you do with the flood of awful emotions that come up from inside, probably ones you’ve never experienced before?

 There is no perfect answer.
 Introducing an affair into a relationship will alter everything.
 If you’re thinking of cheating, my advice is not to do it.
-Giving into temptation gets you a quick high coupled with long-term emotional pain.
-And if you’ve been cheated on, and your partner regrets it, and they want to keep the relationship, they need to accept that there will be a few months or longer of you being hyper-aware and observing their every move.
+Giving in to temptation gets you a quick high coupled with long-term emotional pain.
+And if you’ve been cheated on, and your partner regrets it, and they want to keep the relationship, they need to accept that there will be a few months or even much longer of you being hyper-aware and observant of their every move.

 And I fully encourage that.
-The cheater will be scrutinized for months, and their every move will be subject to judgment and interpretation.
+The cheater will be and should be scrutinized for months.
+And their every move should be subject to judgment and interpretation.
 If you’re a former cheater, and it’s been several months or even longer than a year, and you’ve had no thoughts of cheating again, then step into who you are and who you want to be for your partner.

-The victim of cheating may be harboring lots of pain still, but if the former cheater is actually forgiven, then that person needs to step up to the plate and become the loving, confident person that the other one wants for a romantic partner.
+The victim of cheating may still be harboring lots of pain, but if the former cheater is actually forgiven, then that person needs to step up to the plate and become the loving, confident person that the other one wants as a romantic partner.

-A former cheater who regrets their mistake and whom you’ve really forgiven, needs to be given the space to find him or herself again, and step into that.
-Otherwise, a disempowered life is no life at all.
-Walking around in shame and guilt and submission all the time is not what one half of a relationship should be.
+A former cheater who regrets their mistake and whom you’ve forgiven needs to be given the space to find themselves again and step into who they want to be.
+A disempowered life is no life at all.
+Walking around in shame, guilt, and submission all the time is not what one-half of a relationship should be.